Anon-Planet/thgtoa/docs/guide/index.md

 - Set up BIOS/UEFI/Firmware passwords to prevent any unauthorized boot of an unauthorized device.

-- Some OSes and Encryption software have the [Anti Evil Maid (AEM)][Anti Evil Maid (AEM):] protection that can be enabled.
+- Some OSes and Encryption software have the [Anti Evil Maid (AEM)](#anti-evil-maid-aem) protection that can be enabled.
 This is the case with Windows/Veracrypt and QubeOS (only on Intel CPUs).

 ##### Cold-Boot Attack